MSicc/msicc.github.io/_posts/2019-12-21-my-2019-a-short-review.md

 At the beginning of 2019, I was working on the C#-SDK for AtomicPay, a crypto payment provider.
 I was also working on a mobile administration app for AtomicPay but during the year, the regulatory rules changed in Switzerland for KYC (know your customer).
 I had to stop my efforts in this area because, for an indie developer, they are just impossible to handle.

 That didn’t stop me to discover other crypto/blockchain stuff, and so I did move out of my comfort zone to play around with a Linux Server and implementing a Bitcoin full node on it.
-You can read more on this in the [Crypto&amp;Blockchain](https://msicc.net/category/cryptoblockchain/) section of my blog.

 Even though my efforts have shifted back towards mobile applications, the blockchain area is still of interest to me.